 - No commute

 - It’s harder to make a connection with the interviewer

 - More difficult to be memorable since you’re only a voice on the phone

 - You’re not able to read the interviewer’s facial expression in response to your answers or read their body language

 Now there is a debate over whether or not you should be in front of a computer when you’re in the phone interview.
 The sound of typing can be easily heard by someone on the other end of the phone, which implies that you don’t actually know the answer.
 We don’t recommend it for that reason.
 Even if you were able to cover up the sound of the keys, you would still be expected to know the answer once in an in-person interview.
 If you have a phone interview for a technical job and you’re nervous, you can always use this chance to have some notes about things you already know about.
 Since interviewers are also aware that you could have used notes during the phone interview, they are likely to go over that same information again during an in-person interview.
 Make sure you know you’re confident in your answers!

 Can I Be Hired Off of a Phone Interview?

 It is extremely rare to be hired off of just a phone interview.
 This isn’t completely unheard of, but it’s usually reserved for either jobs that can be done entirely on the phone or remote positions (and most remote positions will follow up with a video chat interview).

 Get the Details Ahead of Time

 This is like any other interview, with the exception that you can have some notes on hand.
 Too many people think a phone interview isn’t as important, but remember that this is to narrow down how many people get the in-person interview.
-You have competition, so you better be ready!
-Browse the company’s website, see if they have any recent news, and scroll through their social media.
-You’re looking for a mission statement, some history, and what kind of company they are so you can present your answers appropriately.
+Browse the company’s website to see if they have any recent news and scroll through their social media.
+Check for a mission statement, some history, and what kind of company they are so you can present your answers appropriately.